WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ## 2. Terms of use, citations and registration requirements

 To enable modeling groups and others who support CMIP7 to demonstrate its impact (and secure ongoing funding), you are required to cite and acknowledge those who have made CMIP7 possible.
-Data references give credit to the data providers and enable the traceability of research findings (see [contribution to the CMIP6 Model Analysis Workshop][citemaws]).
 When using CMIP7 data, you must:

  1. **Acknowledge CMIP7.**

     In the Acknowledgment section, please insert the following text:

-    "We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP6.
+    "We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP7.
 We thank the climate modeling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP7 and ESGF."

  2. **Cite the specific dataset(s) used.**

     Data citations are accessible from the [Citation Search][citesearch], MetaGrid and via the furtherInfoUrl found in the global attributes of the data.
     Note that there are two citation granularities on experiment data and on model/MIP data.

-    Please include the data version to the given citation information in the form of:
+    Please include a citation in the form of:

         Authors/Data Creators (publication year): Title.
 Version YYYYMMDD.
 Earth System Grid Federation.
 DOI.